Kong/docs.konghq.com/app/_includes/md/konnect/audit-logging/webhook-overview-prereq-siem-config.md

 Before you can push audit logs to your SIEM provider, configure the service to receive logs.
 This configuration is specific to your vendor.

-1. Check your SIEM documentation to find out where to send CEF or raw JSON data.

-1. In your log collection service, configure a data collection endpoint to push logs to. {{site.konnect_short_name}} supports any HTTP authorization header type.
+1. In your log collection service, configure an HTTPS data collection endpoint you can send CEF or raw JSON data logs to. {{site.konnect_short_name}} supports any HTTP authorization header type.
 Save the endpoint URL, this will be used later in {{site.konnect_short_name}}.

 1. Create and save an access key from your SIEM provider.

-1. Configure your firewall settings to allow traffic through the port that you're going to use.
+1. Configure your network's firewall settings to allow traffic through the `8071` TCP or UDP port that {{site.konnect_short_name}} uses for audit logging.
 See the [Konnect ports and network requirements](/konnect/network/).